 Now, to be clear, there is a way to do this that is useless.
-“If the Lord wills” can become wasted words in cultures where it’s said a lot, though it doesn’t have to be.
+“If the Lord wills” can become wasted words in cultures where it’s said a lot.
 James is less concerned with what we actually say and more concerned with the posture of our hearts.
 We qualify all our plans according to the Father’s will because we know deep in our souls that we truly are not in command of tomorrow.
-We plan and prepare and say, through the whole process, “Father, it is yours” and “God, if you will” and “Do what seems good to you!”
+We plan and prepare and say, through the whole process, “Father, it is yours,” and “God, if you will,” and “Do what seems good to you!”

 As James goes on to say in verse 16, to not think this way is to be arrogant.
 It is to boast, however subtle and unstated it may be.
-And to really drive home the point, James says that if we walk away from his words here and don’t apply the truth then we are guilty of sin (James 4:17; see James 1:22).
-What an important passage of Scripture!—theologically dense, immensely practical, obedience is on the line.
+And to really drive home the point, James says that if we walk away from his words here and don’t apply the truth then we are guilty of sin (James 4:17, 1:22).
+What an important passage of Scripture.
+Theologically dense, immensely practical, obedience is on the line.

 So we don’t rule tomorrow.
 We get that deep down.
 Everyone does.
-And therefore, when we make plans, we recognize that God is in control.
+Therefore, when we make plans, we recognize that God is in control.
 In one way or another, broader culture has categories for reality being out of our hands.
 Every plan ever made has a qualifier that things may completely crumble.
-But the question is, what difference does the qualifier make for Christians?
+The question, then, is what difference does the qualifier make for Christians?
 What does it mean for a Christian to know that tomorrow is in God’s hands?

 It has everything to do with who we know God to be.
 He is our God, our Father in Jesus Christ.
 He is not a distant dictator.
 He is not apathetic to our good.
-On the contrary, his command of the future is absolutely targeted at our good.
-His rule of history is for the purpose of his glory in the everlasting good of his people, in and because of Jesus Christ.
+On the contrary, His command of the future is absolutely targeted at our good.
+His rule of history is for the purpose of His glory in the everlasting good of His people, in and because of Jesus Christ.
 Which means, we don’t merely make plans and think, almost despairingly, “Well, God, if you will, we’ll see.”
-No. We make plans and bow our hearts to God and “If the Lord wills” is to say,
+No. We make plans and bow our hearts to God and with the attitude of “If the Lord wills” we say,